 Is the survey confidential?

 Yes.
 Your information is treated with the strictest confidence and stored according to the Data Protection Act.
 It is used to produce anonymous statistics for decision-making in government and genuine research purposes only.
 It is impossible to identify any individual or address, or find out about someone's personal circumstances.
 No details will be passed to commercial organisations.
-If you want to find out further information about data confidentiality within the SHCS then please refer to our Key Analyses and Documentation section.
+If you want to find out further information about data confidentiality within the SHCS then please refer to the SHS Privacy Notice and Data Protection Impact Assessment.